wasp-lang/wasp/web/docs/auth/social-auth/_override-intro.md

-It is also possible to override the default behavior that Wasp provides for you.
-This allows you to create custom setups, such as allowing users to define a username rather than the default random username on the initial login.
+Wasp lets you override the default behavior.
+You can create custom setups, such as allowing users to define a custom username rather instead of getting a randomly generated one.

-There are two mechanisms for overriding the default behavior:
+There are two mechanisms (functions) used for overriding the default behavior:

 - `getUserFieldsFn`
 - `configFn`

+Let's explore them in more detail.

 <!-- This snippet is used in google.md and github.md -->